Leeds University Library's Gypsy, Traveller and Roma Collections

 Leeds University Libraries' Gypsy, Traveller and Roma Collections are one of the five Designated collections held by the Brotherton Library at the University of Leeds.
-The collections contain an extensive range of international books, manuscripts and archives relating to Gypsy, Traveller and Roma culture.
+The collections contain an extensive range of international books, manuscripts and archives relating to Traveller and Roma culture.
 The majority of the materials do not originate from within these communities, instead they encapsulate external representations.

 The origins of the Collections can be traced back to 1950 when the poet and dramatist, Dorothy Una Ratcliffe, donated her archive material and printed books and pamphlets to Leeds University Library.
 The Collections have since been augmented by additional donations and purchases.

 As of 2020 the printed materials surpassed over 3,500 published works.
 Archive material includes letters, research papers, press-cuttings, artwork, photographs and case files.
 The collections date from 16th century to the modern day.
-The Gypsy, Traveller and Roma Collections are located in Special Collections in the Brotherton Library, University of Leeds.
+The Gypsy, Traveller and Roma Collections are located in Cultural Collections in the Brotherton Library, University of Leeds.

 Designation

 Acknowledgement of the significance of the Collections came in 2005 when the Gypsy, Traveller and Roma Collections were designated by the Museums, Libraries and Archives Council.
 The Designation Scheme is a mark of distinction which recognises collections in non-national institutions, which are of outstanding national and international importance for users.
 The scheme is now administered by the Arts Council England.

-The Gypsy, Traveller and Roma Collections are one of five Designated collections in Special Collections at Leeds University Library.
+The Gypsy, Traveller and Roma Collections are one of five Designated collections in Cultural Collections at Leeds University Library.
 The library holds five Designated collections.